sampsyo/home/_drafts/autoreduction.md

 ## Walkthrough

-In essence, an interestingnes test is a script that automates the commands we ran repetitively (with the "up arrow" at the shell prompt) during [manual reduction][manual-reduce].
+In essence, an interestingness test is a script that automates the commands we ran repetitively (with the "up arrow" at the shell prompt) during [manual reduction][manual-reduce].
 Here's the main command we repeatedly ran then: